Level 1 DOT Inspection

 The Level 1 DOT Inspection: What To Expect From the DOT During an Inspection

 Knowing what the Level 1 DOT Inspection entails is crucial to the success of all truckers.
 Part of working as a truck driver involves getting pulled over during the middle of delivery.
 The DOT Number can stop you for an inspection at almost any time.
 But with some preparation, you can pass the Level 1 DOT inspection with ease.
 Please continue reading to learn the basics about Level 1 inspections.
 This way, you can stay prepared and maintain complete DOT compliance and BOC-3 .
+From getting an MC Number to BOC-3 process agents to IFTA state fuel tax filing.
+There's no limit to what our DOT compliance services can do for your business

 The Basics of the Level 1 DOT Inspection